All information you need to know before traveling to Pattaya

 If you are on a shoestring and you need to exchange money at Suvernabhumi airport, the cheapest booths can be found all the way down to the lower ground level, towards the Airport Express platform.
 Use the exchanges there, you will get a slightly better rate than the exchanges in the main terminal area.

 For those of you that think: “there is a solution for all these problems, bitcoin payments over the lightning network”.
 That is true, but bitcoin payments for goods and services are illegal in Thailand unfortunately.

-At Villa Oranje you can use credit card payments for the rooms and bar.
+At Villa Oranje you can use cash and credit card payments for the rooms and bar.
 Not a problem!

 In our opinion the best coffee available in Pattaya, is “Hilkoff coffee“.
 Hilkoff is a brand from Thailand (Chiang Mai) that has a branch in Pattaya as well.

 They sell Thai coffee beans and coffee.
 Even coffee from various heights so you can really taste the difference.